 Alabama Plumbing License: How to Become a Plumber in Alabama

 Table of Contents

 Reliable plumbing is a matter of health and safety as much as convenience.
 Officials nationwide agree that to keep the public safe, there should be a minimum amount of education and competency required for all plumbers.
 Becoming a plumber in Alabama follows a pretty straightforward process.
 Alabama uses the apprenticeship model employed by many other states.

 It will take you at least two years to learn the trade in Alabama before you can apply for a plumbing license.
 The good news is that there is a strong demand for these skilled tradespeople.
-According to the U.S. Bureau of Labor and Statistics, employment of plumbers is projected to grow 5% from 2020 to 2030.
-Alabama employs 6,220 plumbing professionals.
+According to the U.S. Bureau of Labor and Statistics, there are 469,000 plumbers, pipefitters, and steamfitters nationwide and Alabama employs 6,660 of them.

 And, according to the Associated General Contractors of America, contractors are hiring.
-In the 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 79% of firms in Alabama had unfilled hourly craft positions on June 30, 2020.
+In the 2022 AGC-Autodesk Workforce Survey, 93% of firms in the U.S. and 90% of firms in Alabama had unfilled hourly craft positions.

 » Want to grow your plumbing business?
 Click here to get a demo.

 Is a license required for plumbers in Alabama?
 Yes, and right from the start.

 To legally perform any plumbing work in the state of Alabama, you must be certified.
 You must even register to get started as an apprentice.
 After two years of experience as an apprentice you can apply to test for a Journeyman License and then after another year of experience at that level you may apply to test to qualify for a Master Plumber’s License.

 Certificates are issued by the Alabama Plumbers & Gas Fitters Examining Board.